 2. Prevention tops treatment

 This probably won’t be a surprise, but as with most things in life, prevention is easier than treatment.
 Where treatment is expensive, uncomfortable, and lengthy, preventative treatments are generally just a monthly chewable tablet.
 Giving a dog the preventative drug is easy.
 The hardest part is probably remembering the monthly task, and making the initial appointment at the vet to get a prescription.
+Also, it helps to have some understanding of what you can expect from heartworm medication for dogs.

 3. Can I catch it from my dog?